jswny/sad/README.md

 **Note**: currently only Travis CI is supported, but porting this to other CI services should be easy, it is just a matter of modifying the configuration file.

 1. Clone this repository into your Discord bot repository (or include it as a Git submodule)
+2. Encrypt your private deployment key into your CI service, so that you have the key and the IV stored.
+For Travis CI this is `travis encrypt-file [--pro] ./deploy_key`, which will automatically add the two environment variables to your repository settings.
-2. Create the following secret environment variables in your CI service so that they won't be leaked:
+3. Create the following secret environment variables in your CI service so that they won't be leaked:
-   1.
-3.
+TODO: finish
+3. Create a `Dockerfile` for your app
+4. Copy the default `docker-compose.yml` file
+5. Copy the example configuration, and modify the following environment variables:
+TODO: finish

 ## Example Travis CI Configuration
 ```yaml